 The social committee, as a subset of the HOA board, need not exist separate from the rest of the board itself.
 Depending on your HOA board composition, as well as the bylaws and culture of your association in general, you may have one of three different kinds of HOA social committees.

-Mandatory Social Committees – Mandatory committees are explicitly specified in the bylaws of an HOA or its other governing documents.
+- Mandatory Social Committees – Mandatory committees are explicitly specified in the bylaws of an HOA or its other governing documents.
 So if your bylaw clearly states that an HOA social committee should be established for a certain event, then that social committee is also a mandatory committee or subcommittee.
 Your HOA needs to establish one for that specific purpose, as the bylaws or CC&Rs state.
-They also cannot be abolished by the board, too.
+The Board cannot abolish these committees as well.

 Engaging Residents in Your Community